verklegarden/schnorr-on-evm/EIP.md

 - **Non-malleability**: Schnorr signatures are non-malleable
 - **Linearity**: Schnorr signatures have multi-signature support, ie they provide a mechanism for collaborating parties to produce a signature that is valid over the sum of their public keys

+Also they are heavily used by Bitcoin, see BIP-340.

 ## Terminology

 ### Functions

+TODO: Need to define PublicKey=(x, y) etc

 - `H() :: bytes -> bytes32` - Keccak256 Function
 - `()ₓ :: Secp256k1::PublicKey -> uint` - Function returning the x coordinate of given public key